 - Socks with air ducts on the bottom and top provide better ventilation.

-- Technical socks are framed and designed to reduce friction and chafing.
+- Technical socks are designed to reduce friction and chafing.

 - Eg. Mountain shoes with poor breathability make greater demands on the characteristics of the socks.